 The Fall 2019 National Championship heads to Oklahoma for the first time and will bring the best club golf teams and players from across the country together to compete.
 The WinStar Golf Club will host the event on their Scissortail and Redbud courses, which were opened after a redesign in 2017.
 WinStar is known for its unique characteristics and the course layouts are unlike any other you’ve played before!

 The Fall 2019 National Invitational heads to Oklahoma for the first time and will bring region winners, wild card teams and players from across the country together to compete.
 Dornick Hills Country Club will host the Invitational on its Perry Maxwell designed course (also designed Colonial CC & Prairie Dunes).
 The winner of the National Invitational will receive an automatic bid to the Spring 2020 National Championship!

 Austin Barton is a junior at Louisiana Tech University and is majoring in Mechanical Engineering.
-This is his second session in the NCCGA and first session as Club President for Louisiana Tech and Gulf Regional Coordinator.
+This is his second session in the NCCGA and first session as Club President for Louisiana Tech and Gulf Student Ambassador.
 Barton competed in the Spring 2016 NCCGA National Championships and looks forward to leading his team to compete in the future.

 The Gulf Region is in its second year and includes all teams from Louisiana, as well as Mississippi and south Alabama.
 The 2014 Fall season saw the LSU Tigers win both regional tournaments, as well as the joining of several new schools.
 LSU Alexandria, Louisiana Monroe, and Tulane all made their debuts in the NCCGA.
 LSU individual Cody Maxwell qualified for the 2014 National Championship at Dancing Rabbit GC after earning medalists honors at both regional tournaments.
 The region looks forward to continuing to grown within the state of Louisiana and surrounding areas, and welcomes all new students and teams.